strimzi/proposals/044-Stable-identities-for-Kafka-Connect-worker-nodes.md

 ### Using StatefulSets instead of StrimziPodSets

 I considered using StatefulSets instead of StrimziPodSets.
-Some of the issues we had with StatefulSets when using the for the Kafka brokers do not apply to Kafka Connect today.
+Some of the issues we had with StatefulSets when using them for the Kafka brokers do not apply to Kafka Connect today.
 For example, we do not need asymmetric configuration of the worker nodes since Kafka Connect doesn't support advanced scheduling and you thus cannot ensure that some tasks get scheduled only on some _special_ nodes.

 However, this idea was ultimately rejected as StrimziPodSets might give us more options in the future.
 For example:
 * If we in the future support stretched Kafka clusters across multiple Kubernetes clusters, it might make sense to support stretched clusters also for Connect.
-  While you cannot easily schedule the tasks across the Pods running on the different Kubernetes clusters, having the workers running in all of will provide improved availability since the tasks can be more easily rescheduled if one of the Kubernetes clusters goes offline.
+  While you cannot easily schedule the tasks across the Pods running on the different Kubernetes clusters, having the workers running in all of the clusters will provide improved availability since the tasks can be more easily rescheduled if one of the Kubernetes clusters goes offline.
 * It is also possible that in the future Kafka Connect will improve support for scheduling the connector tasks on particular nodes.
   Using StrimziPodSets would make it easier to leverage such feature.